cercai/Cheatsheet/iptables/README.md

     target     prot opt source               destination
 ```

-INPUT: For packets destined to the local system.
+INPUT: For packets destined to the local system.<br>
-FORWARD: For packets routed through the system.
+FORWARD: For packets routed through the system.<br>
-OUTPUT: For packets generated locally and destined to the network.
+OUTPUT: For packets generated locally and destined to the network.<br>
-PREROUTING: For altering packets as they arrive.
+PREROUTING: For altering packets as they arrive.<br>
 POSTROUTING: For altering packets before they leave.

 To change the policy, use `-P`, add the Chain and finally the policy.